33202408

 Hutton Hill Road Reopens After 17-Month Closure Due to Wall Collapse

-Hutton Hill Road in Hutton has reopened after being closed for 17 months following a structural collapse of a private wall in February 2024.
-The closure was implemented by North Somerset Council to ensure the safety of residents and road users, preventing potential damage to nearby properties and hazards from falling debris.
+Hutton Hill Road in Hutton has officially reopened after being closed for 17 months since February 2024.
+The closure was necessary after a private wall collapsed, posing a serious safety risk to residents and road users.

 SUBSCRIBE FOR UPDATES